401(k) Plan Fix-It Guide - You haven't timely deposited employee elective deferrals

 How to find the mistake:

 Review plan terms relating to the deposit of elective deferrals and determine if you've followed them.
 Although it isn't common, some plan documents contain a specific time for deposits.
 For example, if the plan document states the deposit will be made on a weekly basis, but deposit(s) are made on a biweekly basis, you may have an operational mistake requiring correction under EPCRS.
-In this simple example, your mistake would be not operating the plan according to the plan document, which can be corrected under EPCRS.
+Your mistake would be not operating the plan according to its document, which can be corrected under EPCRS.

 How to fix the mistake: